layer-3/docs/docs/learn/beginner/app-session-management.md

 The `intent` field specifies the purpose of the state update.
 An important concept is that the `allocations` you provide are not the *change* in funds, but rather the **final desired app balance state** for each participant after the operation.

+##### Operate Intent

-**Operate Intent** - Redistribute session funds:
+Redistribute session funds:
 This intent is used for normal application logic where the total funds within the session do not change, but are simply moved between participants.
 The sum of the final allocations must equal the sum of the current allocations.

 **Example:**
-Assume the initial state is `100.0` usdc for each of the two participants.
-After a game round, Participant A loses `25.0` usdc to Participant B.
+Assume the initial state is `100.0` USDC for each of the two participants.
+After a game round, Participant A loses `25.0` USDC to Participant B.

 ```json
 {